keithjgrant/Taming-CSS/Crawling/chapter5.md

 <img src="images/figure5-6.png"/>

 Because a block-level element is always on its own line, setting the `vertical-align` property on one has no effect.
-Likewise, setting `height` or `width` on an inline element has no effect.
+Correspondingly, setting `height` or `width` on an inline element has no effect.

 As we start nesting elements in the page, a block-level element can be used to constrain the bounds of its descendant elements: